Capstone-Project-BT15/OCR-Machine-Learning/README.md

 # Disclaimer
 ___
-This part of program is far from perfect.
+This part of the program is far from perfect.
 The accuracy and reliability of OCR may vary depending on various factors, including the quality of the input image.